Labeled four cycles and the $K(\pi,1)$-conjecture for Artin groups: Artin groups with tree Dynkin diagrams

 \begin{proof} Let $\mathcal C_2$ be the collection of Dynkin diagrams satisfying the assumption of this proposition.
-Let $\mathcal C_1$ be the collection of Dynkin diagrams which are union of two edges with one edge labeled by a number $\ge 6$.
+Let $\mathcal C_1$ be the collection of Dynkin diagrams which are the union of two edges with one edge labeled by a number $\ge 6$.
 Now we verify $\mathcal C_1$ and $\mathcal C_2$ satisfy the assumptions Proposition~\ref{prop:contractible}.
 Assumption 1 of Proposition~\ref{prop:contractible} follows from Proposition~\ref{prop:tree}.
 Assumption 2 of Proposition~\ref{prop:contractible} follows from Proposition~\ref{prop:inherit}, Proposition~\ref{prop:4-cycle} and Lemma~\ref{lem:connect}.
-Thus Assertion 1 follows by Proposition~\ref{prop:contractible}.
+Thus Assertion 1 of the proposition follows by Proposition~\ref{prop:contractible}.
 Let $\Lambda$ and $\Lambda'$ be as in Assumption 3 of Proposition~\ref{prop:contractible}.
-Then $\Lambda'$ is either a single edge, hence $A_{\Lambda'}$ satisfies the $K(\pi,1)$ conjecture \cite{deligne}; or $\Lambda'$ is contained in a component of $\Lambda\setminus E$ and $A_{\Lambda'}$ satisfies the $K(\pi,1)$ conjecture by \cite[Corollary 2.4]{godelle2012k} and our assumption.
+Then each component of $\Lambda'$ is either a single edge, hence satisfies the $K(\pi,1)$-conjecture \cite{deligne}; or is contained in a component of $\Lambda\setminus E$, hence satisfies the $K(\pi,1)$-conjecture by \cite[Corollary 2.4]{godelle2012k} and our assumption.
+Thus $A_{\Lambda'}$ satisfies the $K(\pi,1)$-conjecture.
 This finishes the proof. \end{proof}